HOW DO Endpoint Detection and Response TOOLS PROTECT YOU AGAINST THREATS?

 What is Endpoint Detection and Response?

 Simply put, EDR is a solution that monitors end-user devices for any suspicious activity.
 It investigates suspicious activities on hosts and endpoints, providing your security team with a great tool that can automatically identify, detect, and respond to any threats.
-Through EDR, an organization will have an integrated hub that collects, correlates, and analyzes the gathered data.
+Through Endpoint Detection and Response, an organization will have an integrated hub that collects, correlates, and analyzes the gathered data.

 Endpoint detection and response will become more effective with these three vital units: endpoint data collection agents, automated response, and analysis and forensics.

 EDR gathers endpoint data in a centralized database, where it is analyzed and correlated to discover and identify suspicious activities.
-Being unaware of the suspicious activity, the EDR tool can detect it by matching it with known threat signatures and comparing it with established behavioral baselines.
+Being unaware of the suspicious activity, the Endpoint Detection and Response tool can detect it by matching it with known threat signatures and comparing it with established behavioral baselines.

 In case you missed it, threat signatures are the characteristics usually present in previous attacks or vulnerabilities, while established behavioral baselines are the activities or datasets used as a benchmark for their safety.

-Sample threat signatures are malware hashes and outdated software versions, while established behavioral baselines include the normal number of log-in activity and the acceptable file access patterns.
+Sample threat signatures are malware hashes and outdated software versions, while established behavioral baselines include the normal number of log-in activities and acceptable file access patterns.
 Your endpoint detection and response tool know this very well, therefore, allowing it to detect suspicious activities.

-Through this capability, an EDR solution can notify your security team, and can automatically block further events or stop it from running processes.
+Through this capability, an Endpoint Detection and Response solution can notify your security team, and can automatically block further events or stop it from running processes.
 By notifying your security team, experts can verify if these activities are considered a threat and/or harmful to your network.
 If yes, this helps them understand the whole situation and make appropriate actions.

 Traditional systems can identify and protect you from cyberattacks.
 However, today's hackers and other online predators are now capable of creating new types of malware that can penetrate your system even if you have an anti-virus.
 This is the main reason why you cannot be dependent on traditional systems, as several types of malware are now more difficult to detect using standard methods.